Guido Burgstaller

-Guido Burgstaller ([ˈɡu̯iːdo ˈbʊɐ̯kʃtalɐ]; born 29 April 1989) is an Austrian professional footballer who plays as a striker for Rapid Wien.
+Guido Burgstaller ([ˈɡu̯iːdo ˈbʊɐ̯kʃtalɐ]; born 29 April 1989) is a former Austrian professional footballer who played as a striker.

 Club career

 Cardiff City

 On 23 May 2014, Burgstaller joined Cardiff City on a three-year deal as Ole Gunnar Solskjær's second signing of the summer, after Javi Guerra.
 Burgstaller said "My decision to join Cardiff City was never in question when the club first contacted me, it has always been a dream for me to play in this country.
 I've followed Cardiff in the Premier League last season and I'm very proud and honoured to be given the chance to wear the Cardiff City jersey – I'm a big admirer of the passion of the fans."

 He made his debut in the Championship on 8 August, replacing Kenwyne Jones for the last 20 minutes of a 1–1 draw at Blackburn Rovers on the opening day of the season.
 Five days later, he scored within four minutes of his first start as Cardiff won 2–1 away to Coventry City in the first round of the League Cup.

 On 26 January 2015, Burgstaller left Cardiff by mutual consent, joining 2.
 Bundesliga side Nürnberg on an undisclosed deal four days later.